jaggzh/nn-page-flatten/README.txt

 Naming convention:

-A checksum of the text used to create the image sets are used as unique identifiers, this allows us to relate the specific bent and curved images to each other.
+A checksum of the text used to create the image sets are used as unique identifiers, this allows us to relate the specific bent and flattened images to each other.

 For example, the random words, "Reva's unmask Afro freaky" (separated by newlines) ends up being "4b8ba00fb963994e".

-Thus, we have a set of curved images, like:
+A single flattened version of a page with the text is then stored at:
+  ./blend/ideal/4b8ba00fb963994e/0001.png
+  (In the future I might create many ideal versions for training)

+Then many bent versions of the page are stored as:
   ./blend/pages/4b8ba00fb963994e/0000.png
   ./blend/pages/4b8ba00fb963994e/0001.png
   ...
   ./blend/pages/4b8ba00fb963994e/0099.png

-The ideal flattened versions are found as:
-  ./blend/ideal/4b8ba00fb963994e/0001.png

-I currently generate just a single ideal image.

 *Important note:
-  ALL the images in the pages/4b8ba00fb963994e/ folder relate to the flattened ideal/4b8ba00fb963994e/ image(s);
-  the point being that THE NUMBERING OF THE IMAGES IS NOT RELEVANT AT ALL, so, pages/whatever/0001.jpg, 0002.jpg, etc. are all just bent versions of ideal/whatever/0001.jpg, and the 0001.jpg in either folder does not reflect a special relationship between those numbers.
+  The sequential numbering within the folders expresses no special relationship.
+Thus, pages/.../0001.png is just one version of a bent page, just like 0002.png, and the ideal/.../0001.png is a flattened version of both 0001.jpg and 0002.jpg (and all the others in that corresponding pages/.../ folder).

 Questions go to: jaggz.h at g mail com